venovako/libpvn/README.md

 A function with the name ending with an underscore (`_`) should be callable from Fortran directly, even without an explicit interface.
 Just declare it `EXTERNAL`, without the underscore, with a compatible return type, and obey its signature.
 For example, an `unsigned*` argument corresponds to a reference to a non-negative `INTEGER(KIND=c_int)` value.

+On Windows, the library is called `pvn.lib` and does *not* contain all routines.
+Please consult `Makefile` for more information.

 *Caveat*: the library has never been tested on a big-endian system and certain parts are likely not to work.